Making Education Relevant and Interactive through Technology (MERIT)

 Who should apply?

-Participants in MERIT range in age, years of teaching and experience with technology, but all accepted applicants have the potential to help their colleagues develop their understanding of and techniques with a variety of powerful technologies.
-The MERIT program is open to California teachers and educators (librarians, administrators) of a variety of disciplines, grade levels, and school types.
+MERIT is a competitive program with an extensive application process and is open to California teachers and educators (librarians, administrators, teachers on special assignment) of a variety of disciplines, grade levels, and school types, including college and university.
 International applicants are encouraged to apply, too!
 The program includes a special focus on math and science, where there is a significant need to help students develop confidence in and excitement for their future possibilities with these subjects.
+Participants in MERIT range in age, years of teaching and experience with technology, but all accepted applicants have the common potential to help their colleagues develop their understanding of and techniques with a variety of powerful technologies.
+We regret that not all applicants can be accepted into the program.

-Live information sessions, when offered, are held at the Krause Center for Innovation, Room 4006, Foothill College, 12345 S. El Monte Road, Los Altos Hills, CA 94022.
+This in-person information session is located at the Krause Center for Innovation, Room 4006, Foothill College, 12345 S. El Monte Road, Los Altos Hills, CA 94022 [map]

 MERIT Teachers will be able to: